chryzsh/DarthSidious/labs/getting-started.md

 # Getting started

-This is a guide to setting up a windows domain in a virtual lab to practice penetration testing.
-It is a collaborative effort between three persistent pentesters: chryzsh, bufferov3rride and lkys37en.
-Wanna get in contact with any of us, write to either one of us on http://netsecfocus.slack.com/
+This is a guide to setting up a windows domain in a virtual lab to practice penetration testing and hacking it.

 **This guide/tutorial will teach you the following:**